 5. Trips to Greenland Can Include Kayaking Adventures & Demonstrations

 Greenland is the birthplace of the kayak, which was used for hunting and as a means of transportation.
 Visitors to Sisimiut will have the opportunity to explore this quaint fishing village – the home of Greenland’s kayaking champion – and enjoy a traditional kayaking demonstration.

 Kayaking is one of the most intimate and inspiring ways to explore the coastal regions you’ll be visiting, and it provides an excellent vantage point from which to see life both off and onshore.
 When paddling amongst the icebergs, keep your eyes open for curious seals and whales surfacing to catch a breath of air.

 Exploring Greenland’s fjords and spectacular scenery is a unique and unforgettable experience.
-The following itineraries give travelers an opportunity to experience Greenland’s breathtaking beauty, with departures as early as this summer and savings of up to 25%:
+The following itineraries give travelers an opportunity to experience Greenland’s breathtaking beauty, with departures as early as this summer:

 - Introduction to Spitsbergen: Polar Bear Safari

 - Spitsbergen Explorer: Wildlife Capital of the Arctic

 - Iceland, Greenland and Baffin Island: Arctic Circle Traverse